Getting Started

 Windows

-• Windows 11 Pro, Enterprise, or Education recommended
+• Windows 11 Pro, Enterprise, or Education (Home also works with WSL2, but Pro is smoother for virtualization tooling)

-• Virtualization enabled in BIOS (Intel VT-x / AMD-V)
+• Virtualization enabled in BIOS (Intel VT-x or AMD-V)

 Windows (Powershell)